torvalds/linux/Documentation/vm/hmm.rst

 Memory cgroup (memcg) and rss accounting
 ========================================

-For now, device memory is accounted as any regular page in rss counters (either anonymous if device page is used for anonymous, file if device page is used for file backed page, or shmem if device page is used for shared memory).
-This is a deliberate choice to keep existing applications, that might start using device memory without knowing about it, running unimpacted.
+For yesw, device memory is accounted as any regular page in rss counters (either ayesnymous if device page is used for ayesnymous, file if device page is used for file backed page, or shmem if device page is used for shared memory).
+This is a deliberate choice to keep existing applications, that might start using device memory without kyeswing about it, running unimpacted.

-A drawback is that the OOM killer might kill an application using a lot of device memory and not a lot of regular system memory and thus not freeing much system memory.
+A drawback is that the OOM killer might kill an application using a lot of device memory and yest a lot of regular system memory and thus yest freeing much system memory.
 We want to gather more real world experience on how applications and system react under memory pressure in the presence of device memory before deciding to account device memory differently.